Dashboard Member settings

 Damages or account of profits

 Where a profit has been made as a result of the IPR infringement, the IPR owner may be entitled to compensation.
 The courts can award such compensation in the form of damages or an account of profits.
-Note that the IPR owner is typically given the choice between either remedy but they can only choose one.
+Note that the IPR owner is often given the choice between either remedy, but they can only choose one.

-Damages usually cover the value of the damage done to the IPR owner, while an account of profits covers the profits that the infringing party has made as a result of their infringement.
+An account of profits covers the profits that the infringing party has made as a result of their infringement, whereas damages usually approximate the value of the damage done to the IPR owner.

 Award of costs

-An award of costs is a court order stating that one party has to pay to another party the costs incurred in issuing legal proceedings.
-An award of costs can either be for the full amount or for a proportion (eg ⅔) of the costs incurred.
+An award of costs is a court order stating that one party has to pay to another party the costs incurred in bringing legal proceedings.
+An award of costs can either be for the full amount or for a proportion of the costs incurred.

 Delivery and/or destruction of infringing items

-While there is no automatic entitlement to the delivery up or destruction of infringing items (or materials) and items used to make such infringing items, the courts may make such an order when infringement is shown.
+While there is no automatic entitlement to the delivery of or destruction of infringing items (or materials) and items used to make such infringing items, the courts may choose to make such an order when infringement is shown.
 This relief is typically granted by the courts in addition to an injunction.

 Where an order for the delivery of such items is made, this means that the infringing party needs to deliver to the IPR owner all infringing items and, where deemed necessary, the items used to make the infringing items.